hypertidy/anglr/README.md

 properties of *shape* and the power of topological techniques.

-Topology is the relationships between shapes, what kinds of shapes they are, the pieces they are composed of and which pieces are neighbours and how they are connected.
+Topology is the relationships between shapes, what kinds of shapes they are, the pieces they are composed of, which pieces are neighbours, and how these are connected.

 ## Mesh power\!